Kalangba: Etymology

-The name Kalangba has its origin from its founder, a fisherman known as Pa Ngangba.
-The British colonial administrators could not pronounce Ngangba well, so they called it Kalangba.
-Pa Ngangba was a member of the Loko tribesmen and used to fish along the waters of Mangwaah, the name of a stream with the literal meaning running through what is today known as Kalangba (Ngangba in Loko).
-The stream has raffia palms and sharp plants that will easily tear into the skin.

-Pa Ngangba's comrade Pa Cigolo (Cigolo means in Loko) settled on the other side of the town now used as a cemetery.
 A nearby settlement known as Makambie, founded by a warrior called Kambie, was merged with Kalangba.
 According to oral tradition, it is believed that the pre-colonial empire ruled by Bai Bureh, the hero of the Hut Tax War of 1898, extended from Kasseh in the Port Loko District to Kalangba.
 Oral tradition has also mentioned Gumbu Smart as associated with this settlement.

 The inhabitants are mostly engaged in unsustainable subsistence livelihood activities – agriculture, fishing and hunting – for sustenance.
 The town lacks most of the basic needs and services required for a modern settlement.
 However, Kalangba has a junior secondary school, senior secondary school and extension college that offers various diplomas.
 The village has a primary health center that serves the community and the peripheral villages.
 Kalangba has also two elementary schools, one founded by the American Wesleyan Mission in the late 1940s and the other by the Sierra Leone Muslim Brotherhood in the late 1970s.